 Our overland Safari was organized by Nomad Africa Adventure tours, and we traveled in an adventure truck, accommodated in tents, huts, and sometimes hotels.

 It was the first time we did an overland-organized tour.
 We usually prefer self-driving tours to have the flexibility to do our own itinerary at our own pace.
 Yet, this was a good decision, the roads in Africa sometimes aren’t in good shape and if you have car trouble in the middle of nowhere it can be a problem.
 Besides, crossing borders and overall safety could be tricky, making it all very easy.
 Also, we quickly found out this was an excellent way to meet people and have a stress-free voyage, without worries.

 Why did we choose to do this safari…?
 Basically, their itinerary covered all the places we wanted to go, and the tour dates matched our holidays; it was a good value for money.

 We didn’t regret going on the tented version of the safari.
 Camping was an awesome experience, although our tent didn’t have the right pole sizes, and when it rained, we were always wondering if it was going to rain in the tent.
 It did rain considerably twice, and the tents resisted well.

 The truck was cool and spacious, although the seats were uncomfortable when we had to spend many hours sitting.
 Besides these small things, we were very pleased with Nomad.

 Overland Safari Itinerary

-We started our voyage in Windhoek, a super calm city with a good vibe.
-Windhoek is a very clean city there aren’t many tall buildings, you see a few cars and few people on the roads.
+We started our voyage in Windhoek, a super relaxed city with a good vibe.
+Windhoek is the capital of Namibia, a very clean city where there aren’t many tall buildings, you see a few cars and few people on the roads.
 You can feel safe and stress-free.
 Surely, one of the quietest capital cities in Africa.